Grant Scheme applications are Open!

-The OCRF grant application assessment process is integral to supporting the most innovative ovarian cancer research in Australia and New Zealand.
-The OCRF uses the expertise of both scientific and consumer reviewers to consider, assess and advise on Research Grant applications as part of an open and competitive call each year.
+The OCRF grant application and assessment process is integral to supporting the most innovative ovarian cancer research in Australia and New Zealand.

-To ensure integrity, accountability and transparency when awarding funds, the OCRF coordinates a review of applications by the Scientific Advisory Committee (SAC) and Consumer Representative Panel (CRP) whose recommendations are presented to the OCRF Committee of Management for review and final decision.
+To ensure integrity, accountability and transparency when awarding funds, the OCRF coordinates a review of applications by the Scientific Advisory Committee and Consumer Representative Panel whose recommendations are presented to the Committee of Management for review and final decision.

-For all enquiries please contact the Grants Officer at email@example.com
+For all other grant enquiries please contact the Grants Officer at email@example.com

-The Ovarian Cancer Research Foundation requires annual progress reporting from its grant holders as outlined the in the OCRF Grant Funding Agreement.
+The OCRF requires annual progress reporting from its grant holders as outlined the in the OCRF Grant Funding Agreement.
 Progress reports serve a dual purpose:

 - They are an essential source of information for the Australian and New Zealand community (scientific and lay) to understand the outcomes of the research funded by OCRF.
 The data collected in these reports will provide evidence of the contribution of OCRF funded research towards OCRF’s vision and mission.